Freiburg's History for Pedestrians

 So it happens that a Dominican monk called Johann Tetzel tours the region around Wittenberg in Albrecht's name selling letters of indulgence.
-Although people rime: When cash rings in the box, a poor soul out of purgatory rocks they readily buy the paper
+Although people rime: When cash rings in the box, a poor soul out of purgatory rocks they readily buy the paper.

-Squeezing the last cent out of ignorant poor people upsets a young monk called Martinus Luther.
-He not only disputes the selling of letters of indulgence but also protests against the splendour in which the Pope and the whole Church live.
+Squeezing the last cent out of ignorant poor people upsets a young Augustinian monk called Martinus Luther.
+He not only disputes the selling of letters of indulgence but also protests against the splendor in which the Pope and the whole Church live.
 In 1517 Luther sends a letter to Albrecht branding him: If you don't stop Tetzel and his practice I shall be forced to show to the world the difference between a bishop and a wolf.
 Luther's German expressions are crude.
 He deliberately uses popular language so the man in the street would understand him.

 An den christlichen Adel deutscher Nation (To the Christian Nobility of German Nation).
 Copy kept in the Martin Luther Museum in Wittenberg

-Thanks to the new printing technique Gutenberg had invented in Mainz (sic!) in 1445 Luther rapidly publishes three books that circulate widely.
+Thanks to the new printing technique Johannes Gutenberg had invented in Mainz (sic!) in 1445 Luther rapidly publishes three books that circulate widely.
 Their titles sound like drum-beats in those times: To the Christian Nobility of German Nation, On the Babylonian Captivity of the Church and On the Liberty of a Christian.
-Those publications set the ball of the Reformation rolling in the Empire.
-A good part of the German Princes, Electors, Dukes and even the free cities wholeheartedly follow Luther's ideas as the rulers greatly benefit from the new religion confiscating in their territories the rich possessions of the Roman church.
-The following map shows how the protestant religion advanced in Central Europe in the 16th century.
+These publications set the ball of the Reformation rolling in the Empire.
+A good part of the German Princes, Electors, Dukes and even the free cities wholeheartedly follow Luther's ideas as the rulers greatly benefit from the new religion confiscating in their territories the rich possessions of the Roman Church.
+The following map shows how the Protestant religion advanced in Central Europe in the 16th century.

-Protestant Territories are colored green and yellow.
-Remained only catholic (in blue): the three ecclesiastical Electorates (Mainz, Cologne, Trier), Bavaria and the Habsburg possessions like Freiburg.
+Protestant territories are colored green and yellow.
+Remained only Catholic (in blue): the three ecclesiastical Electorates (Mainz, Cologne, Trier), Bavaria and the Habsburg possessions like Freiburg.

 Luther in Worms

-We will not go into the details of those dramatic moments when Luther in Worms in front of the young Emperor Charles V and the Estates emphatically ends his long Latin sermon justifying his faith shouting in German: Gott helfe mir, Amen.
+We will not go into the details of the dramatic moments when Luther in Worms in front of the young Emperor Charles V and the Estates emphatically ends his long Latin sermon justifying his faith shouting in German: Gott helfe mir, Amen.
 All in vain, for the Imperial Diet adopts the Edict of Worms ordering all Estates to return into the bosom of Mother Church.

 The only original Bächle in Freiburg on Markt-Gasse.
 Contrary to the modern type this one runs in the middle of the street.